xinzhan/core-services.en/help/interface/core-services/core-services.md

 ### Enabling Attributes for Historical Data

 Customer attribute data is made available after visitors log in.
 If you have not yet implemented the latest Experience Cloud ID Service, and if you have historically been tracking customer IDs in a prop or eVar, you can request a process that sends historical logins to the Experience Cloud.
-This process lets you begin using customer attributes immediately.
+This process lets you begin using Customer Attributes immediately.

 Contact Customer Care to enable historical data.